UniversalSuperBox/SparkBot/docs/writing-commands.rst

 In many cases you will want to take arguments to your commands.
 Sparkbot uses `shlex.split`_ to split the message sent by the user into multiple 'tokens' that are given to you in a list.
 These tokens are split in a similar way to a POSIX shell.

 Here's a command that uses this type of input.
-It simply returns the first token in the list:
+It returns the first token in the list:

 .. code-block:: python